lyzsk/prosto-hrm/README.md

 1. Allows HR to import employee excel table from local disk and update MySQL database.
 2. Allows HR to export employee excel table from MySQL database into local disk.
 3. Allow key words search and fuzzy search for employees in web content.
+4. Allow using advanced search using filters.

-The key technology of this module is using `apache.POI` and `axios` to implement.
+The key technologies of these features are using `apache.POI` and `axios` to implement.

 ### Preview

--   export excel:
+-   export excel, key words search, search with filters:

     ![preview][preview-03]